 Chinchillas are a household pet that hasn’t always had it easy in life.

-They have been the victim of hunters among mountainsides.
+They have been the victim of hunters among mountainsides and struggled to survive in the wild.

 They have grown to run in packs, and they don’t forget negative experiences as quickly as you may think.

-This is when it becomes essential to choose a chinchilla from a reputable rescue that has been socialized well and has a strong chance of being a loving, friendly chinchilla towards you and the other family members.
+This is when it becomes essential to choose a chinchilla from a reputable breeder or rescue near you.

-I lucked out big time with this and got a female that needed very little time to adjust and will love, cuddle and interact with me, my wife and my 2-year-old son.
+I lucked out big time with this and got a female that needed very little time to adjust and will love, cuddle, and interact with me, my wife, and my 4-year-old son.

 Chinchillas make fantastic pets to say the least.